oktadev/okta-blog/_source/_posts/2019-11-26-developer-generalist-vs-specialist.md

 Automation will come in many forms and affect all areas of technology.
 You should have at least a cursory understanding of how your data is fed into various algorithms and the decisions those algorithms can make.

-You’ll need to use coding languages like Python and/or R to get started in this area and there are great tutorials on using [Jupyter](https://jupyter.org/) Notebooks to help.
+You'll need to use coding languages like Python and/or R to get started in this area and there are great tutorials on using [Jupyter](https://jupyter.org/) Notebooks to help.
 However, if you are interested in using machine learning as a service, Microsoft has come a long way with [Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/), which will allow you to use REST APIs to do basic machine learning tasks like image recognition or text analysis.
 No matter what business you are part of, AI is here to stay in some capacity and you will probably need to interact with it in some way.

 ### 3. DevOps/TechOps

-Even if you aren't the keeper of the big red deployment button, it’s crucial for all developers to understand how code gets to production.
+Even if you aren't the keeper of the big red deployment button, it's crucial for all developers to understand how code gets to production.
 From mastering pull-request procedures to knowing how your application architecture impacts hosting costs, development work is intrinsically tied to ops work.
 This is especially true with microservices architecture, which often impact the bottom line.

 Reach out to your local DevOps or TechOps meetup or user group and get acquainted with a few people who really know the practice.
-If that’s not an option in your area, watch a few video courses on the subject.
+If that's not an option in your area, watch a few video courses on the subject.
 Look into scripting tools  for DevOps automation like [Terraform](https://www.terraform.io/) or [Pulumi](https://www.pulumi.com/).
 Playing with infrastructure as code can actually be quite enjoyable and a nice change of pace coming from application development.
 Whether you are the only technical person both building and deploying code, or you are one part of a large department with a separate DevOps team, take the time to become educated on this flow.

 ## What Do You Think Developers Should Learn